 - Tools and visualisations to let go of any fears or anxieties

-- Techniques to manage any discomfort or pain
+- Techniques to manage any discomfort

 - Understanding of the stress response on the body during labour

 - Suggestions for your partner to use to create a sense of calm in the room

 How do I choose the right birth programme for me?